Stanway, Essex

-Stanway is a village and civil parish in Essex, England near Colchester and within Colchester Borough.
+Stanway is a civil parish in the City of Colchester district of Essex, England.
+Stanway was historically a village, but is now effectively a western suburb of Colchester; it is classed as part of the Colchester built up area by the Office of National Statistics.
 'Stanway' is an Anglo-Saxon name for the 'stone way' of the Roman road, now the A12.
+At the 2021 census the parish had a population of 12,298.

 Stanway is about 3 mi west of Colchester city centre on the B1408 (former A12), near the junction of the A12 and the A1124 at Eight Ash Green.
-Colchester Zoo, The Stanway School, Graham Coxon and Damon Albarn, founder members of Blur, met at the local school, The Stanway School.
+Colchester Zoo, The Stanway School.

+Graham Coxon and Damon Albarn, founder members of Blur, met at the local school, The Stanway School.

+The TV mini-series Swiped: The School That Banned Smartphones was filmed in Stanway.

 Stanway is mentioned in the Domesday Book of 1086.

 The £4.3m A12 bypass opened in 1970.
 Local pubs include the Princess Charlotte (the first pub in the UK to be named after Princess Charlotte of Wales) and the Swan on London Road, and Live and Let Live on Millers Lane.

-There are five schools – three primary schools,Lexden Springs School and The Stanway School which has academy status, and describes itself as a "Humanities and Maths & Computing College".
+There are five schools – three primary schools, Lexden Springs School and The Stanway School which has academy status, and describes itself as a "Humanities and Maths & Computing College".
 Four of the five schools are close together, on adjacent roads with the third primary behind the Tollgate shopping centre.